 Compared to many other sectors, the digital payment sector has seen a relatively low growth rate.
 Moreover, the most prominent players in the market, Alipay and WeChat Pay, even after having the backing of robust, well-established systems like Alibaba and WeChat, have not been able to see any dramatic growth.

 This is the case even with the financial and technical support as well as customers provided by Alibaba and WeChat.
 With low coverage, the profit rate remains low as well.
-The companies in their run to provide a better experience for their customers have to bear enormous costs for this, reflecting in low profits.
+The companies in their run to provide a better experience for their customers have to bear enormous costs for this, reflected in low profits.

 Advanced payment tools